Ph.D guidelines in French

 Opportunities for additional teaching experience

 · The graduate program in French includes an apprenticeship opportunity for students interested in teaching an upper-level literature / culture class.
-Students work closely with a faculty member and teach several units of the course.
+Students work closely with a graduate faculty member and teach several units of the course.
 They receive graduate credit for this course.

 · All graduate students are encouraged to participate in the various professional development opportunities offered by the Center for Teaching.

-VII.
+VI.
 AWARDS, FELLOWSHIPS AND GRANTS

 - Dissertation Enhancement Grants: Each Fall, the Graduate School offers Dissertation Enhancement Grants, which are special awards designed to assist dissertation research.
 These awards are used most often to meet travel expenses for research projects.
 Any student whose Dissertation Proposal has been accepted by their Ph.D. may compete for one of these awards.
 Further information may be obtained from the DGS or from the Graduate School. http://gradschool.vanderbilt.edu/funding/dissertation_grant.php

 - Travel Grants:Students are encouraged to present their research at major regional, national, and international conferences.
 After completing at least one academic year at Vanderbilt, students may apply for a travel grant from the Graduate School for up to $500 per budget year (July 1-June 30) for domestic or international travel.
 Students are allowed a total of three travel grants during their entire tenure at Vanderbilt.